BlackEdder/plotd/README.md

 $ plotcli --help
 Usage: plotcli [-f] [-o OUTPUT] [-d FORMAT] [-b BOUNDS] [--xlabel XLABEL] [--ylabel YLABEL] [--margin-bounds MARGINBOUNDS]

 Plotcli is a plotting program that will plot data from provided data streams (files).
-It will ignore any lines it doesn't understand, making it possible to feed it "dirty" streams/files.
+It will ignore any lines it doesn't understand, making it possible to feed it \"dirty\" streams/files.
 All options can also be provided within the stream by using the prefix #plotcli (e.g. #plotcli -d x,y).

 Options:
   -f          Follow the stream, i.e. keep listening for new lines.
   -d FORMAT   String describing the content of each row.
 Different row formats supported: x, y and h, with h indication histogram data.
 For more information see Data format section.
   -o OUTPUT	  Outputfile (without extension).
   -b BOUNDS   Give specific bounds for the plot in a comma separated list (min_x,max_x,min_y,max_y).
   --xlabel XLABEL
   --ylabel YLABEL